Locksmith Charley presents:

 The notion of having to find a key and successfully operate a deadbolt when you are attempting to escape a fire is foolhardy and exceptionally STUPID.
 Frankly I don't know who is more stupid, the people that purchase these death-trap devices or the companies who sell and install them who could be found liable for millions of dollars should one person become injured or killed because of this type of device.

-Every place I've ever worked as a locksmith (California, Washington state, Louisiana and South Dakota) have all adopted fire codes and building codes that require that any burglar bar type device on a bedroom window have a "quick release" mechanism to allow the occupants to get out in a hurry in case of a fire.
-Obviously a double cylinder deadbolt requiring a key does NOT fill these requirements.
+Every place I've ever worked as a locksmith (Arizona, California, Florida, Louisiana, South Dakota, and Washington state) have all adopted fire codes and building codes that require that any burglar bar type device on a bedroom window have a "quick release" mechanism to allow the occupants to get out in a hurry in case of a fire.

 An example of a device that does is shown in the pictures below.
 First is the picture showing the bar closed and in a secure condition.
 Note that the cable runs to a foot release that is well away from the window and out of reach of a burglar.